Charles Coffin Harris: In the government

 His oratory is all show and pretense; he makes considerable noise and a great to do, and impresses his profoundest incoherencies with an impressive solemnity and ponderous windmill gesticulations with his flails.

-On March 30, 1867 Harris was made an envoy to the US to help negotiate the treaty he had long advocated.
+On March 30, 1867, Harris was made an envoy to the US to help negotiate the treaty he had long advocated.
 He met former Civil War General Edward M. McCook who was the United States Minister to Hawaii, in San Francisco.
 They drew up and signed a treaty on May 21, 1867.
 The ratification of this treaty by the Hawaii legislature was delayed because the presence of the American warship USS Lackawanna was seen as a show of force.

-Harris in the meanwhile proceeded to Washington, DC where he found the United States Senate did not have the two-thirds vote needed to ratify the treaty.
+Harris in the meanwhile proceeded to Washington, D.C., where he found the United States Senate did not have the two-thirds vote needed to ratify the treaty.
 Harris returned to Honolulu when congress recessed on in July, 1868.

 On December 21, 1869, he was shuffled from minister of finance to minister of foreign affairs as Charles de Varigny returned to France.

 With the king's influence, he was an investor with fellow American politician John Mott-Smith in the first Hawaiian Hotel in 1872.
 The government issued bonds to finance its construction after Harris bought the land for the site.
 It was converted to a YMCA in 1917.
 In 1926 the building was finally torn down, and it is now the site of the Hawaii State Art Museum.

-On August 25, 1872 Harris was replaced as foreign minister.
+On August 25, 1872, Harris was replaced as foreign minister.

 On the death of Kamehameha V at the end of 1872 without naming an heir, the constitution specified an election of a new ruler by the legislature.

 Harris backed David Kalākaua, who lost the election.

 The new liberal King Lunalilo had no use for Harris in his cabinet, but died just a year later.

-On February 18, 1874 King Kalākaua won the next election and appointed Harris to the supreme court of the Kingdom.
+On February 18, 1874, King Kalākaua won the next election and appointed Harris to the supreme court of the Kingdom.
 In 1875, he was awarded the Royal Order of Kamehameha I and the Royal Order of Kalākaua decorations.

-On February 1, 1877 he became chief justice of the supreme court when Elisha Hunt Allen resigned as he was sent back to work out details of the Reciprocity Treaty of 1875.
+On February 1, 1877, he became chief justice of the supreme court when Elisha Hunt Allen resigned as he was sent back to work out details of the Reciprocity Treaty of 1875.
 Harris kept this office until his death.